-With strong brands like Ferretti Yachts, Riva and Wally Yachts under their stewardship and a string of sales to their credit, Ray White Marine was duly recognised for their dedication and success at the recent Ferretti Group Dealer Awards.
+With strong brands like Ferretti Yachts and Riva under their stewardship and a string of sales to their credit, Ray White Marine was duly recognised for their dedication and success at the recent Ferretti Group Dealer Awards.
 We talk with expansion plans with Brock Rodwell from Ray White Marine.

 Ray White Marine has been representing the Ferretti Group in Australia and New Zealand for three years now.
 What has been your biggest challenge?